Go to main content

 Pockets Cards

 The pocket cards are based on the guideline, developed for bed-side use by healthcare professionals.
 For each of the 12 activities, it includes an illustration and summarizes key messages.
-Available in English and French, soon in Arabic.
+Available in English, French and Arabic.

 Poster – 12 activities Poster – 12 activities Poster – 12 activities Poster – 12 activities